Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 Milspec/Battle Rifle Standards.

-I would like to point out that this is NOT always a class in and of itself, but a set of standards for the use of these type weapons in a GAF match, outside of the usual Cowboy style classes.
+This is a set of standards for the use of these type weapons in a GAF match, outside of the usual Cowboy style classes.
 This may be broken up by action or powder type at the descretion of the Match director.
-Or it could be run as a single class if numbers so warrent.

 (reasonable caliber subsitiution may be allowed on a case by case basis.)

--Dress must Attempt to be military, matching the weapon used.
-Don't show up dressed for the Rough Riders carrying a Mauser.
-Full or partial uniforms are fine, Scouts, field expediencey, irregulars and "Hollywood" are recognized. (caveat: you want to be an irregular, you better have some provenance that shows you to be a fair representation.)
+-Dress should attempt to be military, matching the weapon used.
+Please don't show up dressed for the Rough Riders carrying a Mauser.
+Full or partial uniforms are fine, Scouts, field expediencey, irregulars and "Hollywood" are recognized. (caveat: you want to be an irregular, you might want to have some provenance that shows you to be a fair representation.)
 Ladies may adhere to the above, or perhaps better to dress appropriate to the period, with some military "accessories".
 Perhaps a Kepi, corded Slouch, or officers sash.
 For ladies wishing to really go all out, I would suggest watching John Fords "She Wore a Yellow Ribbon".

 -Era single shots, ie trapdoors, Martini Henrys, Rolling blocks, are encouraged, loaded to spec.
 Course of fire may be different from that of the repeaters at the match directors discretion.

--As a technical limitation, No stripper clips/loading aids allowed.
-All repeating weapons(rifles AND handguns) will start with no more than 5 rounds.
-Reloads have no limit.
-All reloads will be of loose ammo, from appropriate belts/pouchs/pockets, no aids of any kind.
-Loading aids may be used to charge the weapon prior to stage start, but none will be used in the stage itself. *EXEMPTION* Due to safety considerations inherient in the design, C96 Mausers are allowed a single stripper clip.
+- EXCEPT WHERE NOTED, All reloads will be of loose ammo, from the person, from appropriate belts/pouchs/pockets, no aids of any kind.
+Loading aids may be used to charge the weapon prior to stage start, but none will be used in the stage itself. *EXEMPTION* Due to safety considerations inherient in the design, C96 Mausers are allowed stripper clips.
 Spencer shooters may use a Blakeslee if they so desire, as the GAF considers the Blakeslee a mode of conveyance, not a speed loader.

 -Modifications allowed: None.
 Springs may be replaced/lightened, existing parts polished to improve trigger pull, thats it.
 Parts may be replaced only to repair/return to Milspec.

 -Don't come to me about the Turks using 1866s at Plevna.
 Or the Henrys of the 1st DC.
 There are plenty of other venues for those.
 SASS, NCOWs, etc. This is for Main Battle rifles.
 Henrys and 66s were the submachine guns of their era.
-In the GAF classification system Lever action pistol caliber rifles are hereby restricted to Scout Class.
-This does not mean you are a Scout.
-It is simply the name of the class.
+In the GAF classification system Lever action pistol caliber rifles are thus restricted to Civilian Class.

 EXAMPLES OF ACCEPTABLE RIFLES.